AugmentedWeb/UserGUI/documentation.md

 >
 > ### Description
 >
 > Adds a page object to the GUI page array.
-This function will be used by the user to add their own form content to the GUI.
-If they add multiple pages, a navigation bar will automatically be generated.
+This function is used to add form content to the GUI.
+If multiple pages are added, a navigation bar will automatically be generated.
 >
 > ### Parameters
 >